Cassette is a small functional programming language. It looks like this:

 Cassette supports several built-in operators on values.
 Most operators only work on certain types.

-Basic arithmetic and comparison operators work on integers.
+Basic arithmetic and comparison operators work with integers.

 Some operators only work with pairs, tuples, or binaries.
 Joining or slicing tuples and binaries makes a copy of the contents.